 True dog lovers know that their dogs will stick with them no matter what.
-There are some human celebrations, however, that not only are uncomfortable for your dog but could even be terrifying.
+However, some human celebrations are not only uncomfortable for your dog but could even be terrifying.
 Think of fireworks on the Fourth of July or New Year’s Day.
 Most dogs are afraid of fireworks.
 On those occasions, most dogs will cower nervously, shake uncontrollably, or even run away.

 Use these seven dog fireworks fear remedies to help your dog survive those noisy nights.